 We indicate here the description of the old start of the ferrata.
 We climb some rocky steps up to theproper start.
 The first 3 carabiners are definitely challenging and athletic.
 There chain starts about a meter and a half from the ground and it helps us to climb a jump of about 3 meters where we will also have to use a bracket to overcome the present overhang.
 We climb this poor passage of holds and reach a small terrace after 2 meters where we can evaluate how to proceed.

 The Ferrata Campalani extends in an environment - that of the Small Dolomites - where it is possible to combine several aided itineraries.
 As indicated in the report, one could walk along the Pojesi Aided path downhill as well as from Passo Pertica it is possible to climb the short and athletic one.
-Ferrata Biasin.
-Going down towards Monte Obante you can go up the Ferrata del Vajo Scuro.
+Via Ferrata Biasin.
+Going down towards Monte Obante you can go up the Via Ferrata of Vajo Scuro.
 If you proceed in the direction of Gramolon, you can follow the Ferrata Viali and the Ferrata Ferrari.
 Finally proceeding north towards the Pasubio we meet the Aided path to Monte Cornetto and Aided path Falcipieri to the 5 peaks of the Pasubio.
 From Pian delle Fugazze it is also possible to undertake the Aided path Baglioni.